 Few things can change a life as quickly and as dramatically as a catastrophic injury, defined by the American Medical Association as a severe injury to the spine, spinal cord, or brain.
 This category of life-threatening injuries can also include skull or spinal fractures.
 Additionally, the U.S. National Center for Catastrophic Sport Injury Research classifies types of catastrophic injuries based on the result: fatality, permanent severe functional disability, and severe head and neck trauma with no permanent disability.

-The Colorado personal injury lawyers at Burg Simpson represent victims – and survivors of victims – who’ve suffered these catastrophic injuries, and a Denver injury attorney understands what it takes to prove to a jury that an award for damages from these life-changing injuries is justified.
+The injury lawyers at Burg Simpson represent victims – and surviving loved ones of victims – who have suffered these catastrophic injuries.
+A catastrophic injury attorney understands what it takes to prove to a jury that an award for damages from these life-changing injuries is justified.
 We have the experience, resources, and passion to see justice served and that victims receive the compensation and support they need.
 Fill out a FREE Case Evaluation here to discuss the details of your case as soon as possible.

-Burg Simpson’s Colorado personal injury attorneys accept several different types of cases that can be classified as catastrophic, most of which are related to spinal cord injuries:
+Burg Simpson’s attorneys accept several different types of cases that can be classified as catastrophic, most of which are related to spinal cord injuries:

 Brain injuries – Most brain injuries, by far, occur from a fall.
 More than a third of them, in fact, with auto accidents landing at a distant second place.